Case study 2

 From PDFs to structured data

 I challenged this.
 Storing PDFs would keep the data static and unsearchable.
 I proposed extracting the content and storing it as structured data directly within the platform database, making it interactive and accessible in a way PDFs never could be.
 I convinced the Business Analyst and the SME first.
-The SME needed to relay the decision upward because it represented added scope.
-There were no concerns about losing the existing materials.
+The SME relayed the decision upward because it represented added scope.
 The decision was approved and implemented.
 The platform shifted from a document storage model to an interactive data model.

 PDFs to structured data